 Table 6.5 provides a summary of the evaluation of the route segments connecting to plaza CS3.
 The best way to Plaza CS3/Crossing X1 was determined as the combination of route segments CC-CD-SD-SG-SJ-SK-SN.
-Details of this assessment are included in the Generation and Assessment of Illustrative Alternatives Report (November 2005) (refer to List of Supporting Documents).
+Details of this assessment are included in the Generation and Assessment of Illustrative Alternatives Report (November 2005).